Brought to you by Leafs By Snoop

 With a conservative Congress occupying Capitol Hill, and longtime legalization opponent Jeff Sessions heading the Department of Justice, now is the time to shed light on just how damaging — and incomprehensible — the federal prohibition on cannabis is to individuals and American society at large.
 MERRY JANE’s new docuseries Prisoners of Prohibition takes an up-close look at the personal stories of those caught up in the U.S. criminal justice system for cannabis-related “crimes.”
 Numerous persons continue to be prosecuted and imprisoned under federal laws prohibiting marijuana use or distribution, despite a new wave of state-level reform around the plant, and public opinion more in favor of cannabis legalization than ever before.

-Check out the first and second episodes of our four-part docuseries below, and then learn what you can do to help end the federal war on weed once and for all:
+Check out the entire four-part series below, and then learn what you can do to help end the federal war on weed once and for all:

 Part I - "A Living Death"